Introduction

 Measuring Success Beyond Review Count

-- Conversion lift for products with recent reviews.
+- Conversion lift for reviewed products.

-- SEO impact and organic traffic changes from fresh UGC.
+- SEO improvements from fresh UGC.

 How Growave Helps You Shift the Percentage Up